 In both cases, this usually has something to do with them having no traditional publication history, and no relevant writing experience.
 Which is completely okay.
 No one expects you to have an MFA or a bestseller under your belt before querying.
 But it’s still good to offer a sentence or two about who you are.

 My advice is to focus less on your writing qualifications and goals, and instead focus on why you’re the person to tell this particular story.
 Maybe you’ve written a mystery set in London, and the semester you spent abroad helped shape the setting.
 Maybe your coworkers’ antics inspired you to write a lighthearted office rom-com.
-What makes you, the author, capable of telling this story in a unique way?
+What makes you, the author, capable of breathing life and believability into your unique story?

 Additionally, if applicable, you can also use the bio section to mention your Twitter following, your blog, your YouTube channel—whatever might demonstrate that you’re actively building a relevant platform.